-A magical blend of warm comfort food with squash, rutabaga, carrot, onion, and sweet potato, I created this creamy soup for my Qigong students, an example of how to heal inflammation, epidemic in our times.
-Easy to make if you have an immersion blender, it has a naturally sweet flavor of root veggies.
+So easy to make, this is a magical blend of warm comfort foods with squash, rutabaga, carrot, onion, and sweet potato, I created this creamy potage for my Yoga students to show how to heal inflammation, which is epidemic in our times.

-BTW this recipe is quite flexible – you can use almost any winter squash or root veggie available.
-This makes a large pot, so I freeze it in serving-size containers for easy future meals.
-But my class consumed it all.
+This soup is super-easy if you have an immersion blender.
+I love it’s slightly sweet flavor of root veggies and gentle spices.
+BTW this recipe is quite flexible – you can use almost any winter squash or root veggie you like.
+Feel free to vary the spices as you like.
+This makes a large pot, so you can freeze it in serving-size containers for easy future meals.
+But today my class consumed it all.
 Hah!
 Serves 6.

 - 4 cups filtered water